zitadel/zitadel/CONTRIBUTING.md

 Priority shows you the priority the ZITADEL team has given this issue.
 In general the higher the demand from customers and community for the feature, the higher the priority.

-- **🌋 Critical**: This is a security issue or something that has to be fixed urgently, because customers can't work anymore.
+- **🌋 Critical**: This is a security issue or something that has to be fixed urgently, because the software is not usable or highly vulnerable.
 - **🏔 High**: These are the issues the ZITADEL Team is currently focusing on and will be implemented as soon as possible.
 - **🏕 Medium**: After all the high issues are done these will be next.
 - **🏝 Low**: This is low in priority and will probably not be implemented in the next time or just if someone has some time in between.